timofeysie/khipu/README.md

   },
 ```

+This is what was decided upon in the end.
+It will be helpful to create test users with various test categories and not have to worry about affecting an account that is actually being used for study.

 ### Item statistics

 Another thing we want is statistics about each category list and each item on the list.
 For example, every time an item short description is viewed, every time an item detail is viewed, we want to increment a counter, as well as what date the item was viewed.
 We also want to let the user indicate that they have committed an item to long term memory now, and it no longer needs to be on the list of things to be learned.